-3. Policy Principles
+3. Strategy Principles

-- Place and develop the policy within the wider context of SEStran's Regional Transport Strategy and governance procedures. - Take account of national developments, the Public Services Reform agenda and the needs of the SEStran area. - Operate within the legislative framework imposed by the Public Procurement Directives, national legislation and SEStran Standing Orders and recognise the accounting requirements and efficiencies of Best Value. - Set out the reasons and justification for the approach taken to procurement and issues such as awarding a contract without competition. - Effectively demonstrate adherence to the four C's of best value (Challenge, Compare, Consult and Compete) where appropriate. - Meet SEStran's needs for goods, services and works in a way that achieves value for money on a whole life cost basis in terms of generating benefits not only to the organisation, but also to society, economy and environment. - Consider how procurement can improve the economic, social, and environmental wellbeing of the SEStran area with particular reference to reducing inequality in the SEStran area, facilitate the involvement of small and medium enterprises, third sector bodies and supported business, and promote innovation. - Demonstrate through the procurement process that SEStran has given due regard to whether the award criteria and conditions relating to the performance of a relevant contract should include consideration to enable it to better perform its equality duty.

-- Clearly establish that in undertaking any regulated procurement that SEStran treat all relevant economic operators equally and without discrimination and act in a transparent and proportionate manner for all procurement activity. - Protect public spending, ensuring that public money is spent properly ensuring integrity and accountability.
+- to support the wider context of SEStran's Regional Transport Strategy and Scheme of Governance. - Take account of national developments, the Public Services Reform agenda and the needs of the SEStran area. - Operate within the legislative framework imposed by the Public Procurement Directives, national legislation and SEStran Standing Orders and recognise the accounting requirements and efficiencies of Best Value. - Adhere to the principles of best value (Challenge, Compare, Consult and Compete) whenever appropriate. - Set out the reasons and justification for the approach taken to procurement and issues such as awarding a contract without competition. - Meet SEStran's needs for goods, services and works in a way that generates benefits to the organisation, and to society, economy and environment. - Consider how procurement can improve the economic, social, and environmental wellbeing of the SEStran area with reference to reducing inequality in the SEStran area, facilitating the involvement of small and medium enterprises, third sector bodies and supported business, and promoting innovation. - Give due regard within procurement processes to the relevance of all contracts in supporting SEStran's commitment to meet its statutory duties. - Abide by the highest standards and treat all relevant economic operators without discrimination and act in a transparent and proportionate manner for all procurement activity. - Protect public spending, ensuring integrity and accountability.